Delaware County, Pennsylvania: Politics and government

 While the longstanding Republican registration edge has been erased, Republicans still remain competitive with Democrats at the state and local level.
 Most Republicans from the county tend to be fiscally conservative and socially moderate, as is the case with Republicans from most suburban Philadelphia counties.
 In the 2004 US Senate election, Republican Arlen Specter defeated Joe Hoeffel but Democrat Bob Casey, Jr. defeated Rick Santorum in the 2006 Senate election.
 All three Democratic state row office candidates carried it in 2008.
 In 2016, Delaware County elected all Democrats in national office elections except Republican Patrick Meehan (U.S. Representative).

 After the election of Donald Trump in 2016, the county rapidly shifted blue as a result of increased Democratic turnout and less enthusiasm from often less conservative suburban Republicans.
 In the 2019 elections for the Delaware County Council, Democrats swept the board and elected Monica Taylor, Elaine P. Schaefer, and Christine Reuther, gaining control of the county Council for the first time since the Civil War.
 This was the first time in history that the county had an all-Democratic Council.

 As of 2020, all of Delaware County is located in the state's 5th congressional district, represented by Democrat Mary Gay Scanlon.
 Prior to 2019, most of Delaware County had been in the 7th congressional district.
 The district had been held for 20 years by Republican Curt Weldon until he was ousted by Joe Sestak, a retired admiral, in the 2006 U.S. House of Representatives election.
 Also in the 2006 election, Democrat Bryan Lentz unseated Republican incumbent State Representative Tom Gannon in the 161st House district.
 In 2010 Sestak ran for the senate seat vacated by Arlen Specter and was replaced by Republican Pat Meehan, who defeated Lentz, the Democratic candidate.
 Lentz was replaced in the State House by Joe Hackett, a Republican.
 Meehan represented the 7th district until his resignation on April 27, 2018.
 Before it was thrown out by a Pennsylvania Supreme Court decision in 2018, the 7th Congressional District had been regarded one of the most irregularly drawn districts in the nation.

+Voter registration

+As of May 19, 2025, there are 407,783 registered voters in Delaware County.